wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.0.6 - 2013/08/22 =
+* Features :
+	* Added new @media beak points for a superior Grid View display in mobile phone and tablet when viewing in portrait or landscape.
+* Fixes :
+	* Grid View Responsive style not rendering true in IE8 on some themes.
+	* Changed add_action( 'wp_head', array to add_action( 'get_header', array
+	* Moved respond-ie.js script so that it loads from the header instead of the footer

 = 1.0.5 - 2013/08/16 =
 * Tweaks :
 	* Updated admin panel help text to reflect the new Profile Grid View layout and Profile image style features available in Pro version.